Frequently Asked Questions

 What is your appointment policy?

 Effective Fall 2019 require a $50 advance non-refundable deposit which is applied to your treatment.
 Clients who do not show up and/or who cancel within 24 hours will need to pay up front on any reschedule--this is because I am a by-appointment only studio.
 My appointments are on specific weekdays late afternoon/evenings and Saturdays.
-I take cash, eTransfer (email@example.com) or Paypal payments.
+I take cash, eTransfer , most major credit cards or Paypal payments.
 Your treatment consists of an initial session, and a follow up session no sooner than 5 weeks and no later than 10 weeks.
-If a 3rd session is required (due to premature fading, which can occur for a variety of reasons, known and unknown) a tray fee may be charged (cost of my supplies and a portion of time).
+A set up fee applies to each touch up.

 How should I prepare for my appointment?